Developing Your Competency Framework – Linking Skills to Company Objectives

 |Take note of customer feature requests during interaction, take note processes that are confusing or difficult for customers and that would be best simplified with a new feature, prioritize feature suggestion based on number of requests and sends to development.||Do not log customer feature requests, work hard to create workarounds without suggesting a new feature to make things easier, send no suggestions to development.|

-If we identify a couple of other competencies and define them this way, what we get is SkillsDBPro’s competency framework.
+For instance, if we identify a couple of other competencies and define them this way, what we get is SkillsDBPro’s competency framework.

 Benefits of Developing a Competency Framework for an Organization

 An organization that neglects to define its expected standard of performance, will become an organization where the judgment of good, bad or excellent will be highly subjective.
-When a company or an organization does not have a common understanding of good, bad and excellent, its judgment cannot be fair and cannot lead to development priorities.
+Certainly, when a company or an organization does not have a common understanding of good, bad and excellent, its judgment cannot be fair and cannot lead to development priorities.

 A properly defined competency framework on the other hand, helps your company: